St. Vincent

 Narrative Framework

-This structural analysis employs proven narrative structure principles that track dramatic progression.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping St. Vincent against these established plot points, we can identify how Theodore Melfi utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish St. Vincent within the comedy genre.

 Theodore Melfi's Structural Approach